Service Engine Group

 Changes made to an SE group may be applied immediately, only applied to SEs created after the changes are made, or require existing SEs to first be disabled before the changes can take effect.

 Multiple SE groups may exist within a cloud.
 A newly created virtual service will be placed on the default SE group, though this can be changed via the VS > Advanced page while creating a VS via the advanced wizard.
 To move an existing virtual service from one SE group to another, the VS must first be disabled, moved, and then re-enabled.
-SE groups provide data plane isolation, therefore moving a VS from one SE group to another is disruptive to existing connections through the virtual service.
+SE groups provide data-plane isolation.
+Consequently, moving a VS from one SE group to another is disruptive to existing connections through the virtual service.

 SE GROUP — BASIC SETTINGS TAB

-At the top right of the Basic Settings tab you can turn on real-time metrics, which will cause SEs in the group to upload SE-related metrics to the Controller once every 5 seconds, as opposed to once per five minutes or longer.
+At the top right of the Basic Settings tab, check the box to turn on real-time metrics, which will cause SEs in the group to upload SE-related metrics to the Controller once every 5 seconds, as opposed to once per five minutes or longer.
 [More info on metrics-upload intervals.]
-After clicking the box, select the duration in minutes for real-time updating to last.
-A value of 0 is interpreted to mean “forever.”
+After clicking the box, select the number of minutes for real-time updating to last.
+The default is 30 minutes; a value of 0 is interpreted to mean “forever.”

 HIGH AVAILABILITY & PLACEMENT SETTINGS

 The high availability mode of the SE group controls the behavior of the SE group in the event of an SE failure.
 It also controls how load is scaled across SEs.
 Selecting a particular HA mode will change the settings and options that are exposed in the UI.
-These modes span a spectrum, from use of the fewest virtual machine resources on one end to providing the best high availability on the other.
+These modes span a spectrum, from use of the fewest virtual machine resources to providing the best high availability.

 - Elastic N + M HA Mode: This default mode permits up to N active SEs to deliver virtual services, with the capacity equivalent of M SEs within the group ready to absorb SE(s) failure(s).